JUNE 19, 20, 26, and 27, 2015

 ABOUT THE ARTISTS

-Allison Akmajian has been a Live Theatre Workshop regular for the last season, working with the All Together Theatre childrens’ series as well as mainstage shows such as “Move Over Mrs. Markham.”
+Allison Akmajian has been a Live Theatre Workshop regular for the last season, working with the Family Theatre childrens’ series as well as mainstage shows such as “Move Over Mrs. Markham.”
 This will likely be her last show in Tucson before seeking fame and glory in graduate school at the Stella Adler Acting Studio in New York.

 Garrett Larribas spends his days teaching acting, improvisation and dance with Arts For All, but moonights as a hip-hop god.
 He was last seen in the Drama Queen’s Fringe Festival production of “For All The Good It Does” and most recently as Prince Hal in the Beer With The Bard pub crawl.
 Garrett really hopes that his interpretive dance of Michelle Obama’s commencement speech at his alma mater Oberlin College will make it into the show.